strollinghome/authorship-attribution/README.md

 This repo implements Authorship Attribution with two different deployment types for NFTs:

 - Using a factory contract that deploys clones (using EIP-1167)
-- Using and EOA to deploy the contract directly
+- Using an EOA to deploy the contract directly

 The first type is implemented with `TokenFactory.sol` and `TokenClone.sol`, and the second type is `Token.sol`.